-An excellent resource for seed-saving information is the Salt Spring Seeds website (www.saltspringseeds.com) – there one can find helpful advice and tips on saving seeds from many different varieties of plants.
-Other good websites are www.saveseeds.org, www.almanac.com and www.gardenersworld.com
+An excellent resource for seed-saving information is the Salt Spring Seeds website (saltspringseeds.com) – there one can find helpful advice and tips on saving seeds from many different varieties of plants.
+Other good websites are www.saveseeds.org, www.almanac.com, www.gardenersworld.com and seedsavers.org.

 If you have saved seeds from this year’s garden projects that you wish to donate to QBSS, please contact Kim by email (email@example.com) to arrange for pick up.
 We appreciate your support and look forward to seeing you at the next Qualicum Beach Seedy Saturday event.